(Disclosure: Some of the links below may be affiliate links)

 I deleted several old posts that had no value and almost no views.
 I do not want my new readers to find these posts.
 I also consolidated some posts together.
 I think this makes the blog better!
 I plan to update many more articles this year.
 I already have seen some results this month on articles that got more views after they were updated.

 Unfortunately, I almost could not do anything while in China.
 I planned and bought a VPN subscription that was supposedly working in China.
 Unfortunately, this was not the case.
 And obviously, you cannot download any VPN from China.
 So I could not check my email.
-And I could not use any of my spreadsheets or any service I am using for this blog.
+And I could not use any of my spreadsheets or any service I use for this blog.

 I managed to write a little but not nearly as much as I wanted.
 It is not easy without any means of doing proper research.
 So I am way behind schedule on the blog, unfortunately.